 Horseshoers were responsible for keeping all the animals shod and trimmed, which could be an enormous job in the mud of France.
 For a pack train, for instance, the horseshoer must “keep on hand for field service 200 shoes properly fitted, together with the number of nails necessary, he will also be equipped with other requisites for properly shoeing the train.
 He will fit and shoe all animals of the train, and must have a thorough knowledge of the approved methods of fitting shoes, and of the intelligent care of the hoof.”

-He also assisted as the train was on the move, by keeping the animals close to the bell animals, keeping correct count of the animals as they were turned loose, reporting any accident promptly to the packmaster or cargador.9
+Shoeing a horse in the field.
+He also assisted as the train was on the move, by keeping the animals close to the bell animals, keeping correct count of the animals as they were turned loose, reporting any accident promptly to the packmaster or cargador.5

 - Manual for the Quartermaster Corps, 1916, U.S. Army, Government Printing Office, Washington. p.500